Professional Blogger

 As an Amazon affiliate, how much commission do you earn when someone makes a purchase through your links?
 I'd been led to believe that you have to have a REALLY widely-read blog for retail affiliate links to generate any real income.

-Asked by Amazon over 12 years ago
+Asked by Amazon almost 13 years ago

 You don't get too much for an individual sale.
 Depending on the type of product and the way the user ends up buying it, you're looking at between 1-5% usually.
 You're right, the more traffic you have, the more money you'll make.
 But you can up the odds by really finding targeted banners and links.
 I write a Syracuse blog so all my Amazon banners are Syracuse-related products.
 And anytime I write about a random movie or book, I create an affiliate link to it.
 It's funny, the more you do it the more you'll find that people buy the most random stuff through your links.
 Because they wanted to go to Amazon to buy something but kept forgetting to go, but you gave them the reminder.
 The more you post links and integrate them not only into your blog but also your social media, the more sales you'll generate.
 It won't pay your rent but it'll make you enough to pay some bills.